nicolasbrunner/articles/mountainbike/trioofwheels.md

 *Front wheel weight comes in at 774g (valve and rim tape included).*
 ![Back wheel weight](/assets/WeightBack-min.jpeg)
 *Back wheel weight comes in at 887g (valve and rim tape included).*

+### The control rim: DT Swiss XM 481

+Those are currently my do-it-all rims I use for my wheel builds.
+The wheel set used here as a baseline is already 3 years old but is still going strong.
+Apparently the successor of the XM 481 rim is right around the corner and is in fact already available as part of the complete XM 1700 wheel set.
+It will also feature offset holes.

 ## Fantastic plastic?